Pre-Departure Travel Plans

 Arriving on Campus

-At least one month before Orientation/ Welcome Week, the Global Engagement team will be in touch with you about your arrival in Northern Ireland.
+At least one month before semester begins the Global Engagement team will be in touch with you about your arrival in Northern Ireland.

 Students planning to arrive for semester one will be sent information about our International Origination programme, supported self-isolation options and transfers to campus from the two Belfast airports (Belfast City Airport and Belfast International Airport) and about transport options to your campus.

 The University does not arrange a Meet and Greet service at any of the other airports or ports of entry to Northern Ireland.

 Flights and Airports